Ortona Lighthouse

 Ortona Lighthouse (Faro di Ortona) is an active lighthouse located in Ortona on the Adriatic Sea.

 Description

 The lighthouse was built in 1937 and consists of an octagonal prism tower 24 m high, painted black and with horizontal bands, atop a 2-story keeper's house with a balcony and lantern.
 The lantern, which mounts a Type OF 375 optic, is painted gray metallic, is positioned at 23 m above sea level and emits two white flashes in a six-second period, visible up to a distance of 15 nmi.
-The lighthouse is completely automated and is managed by the Marina Militare with the identification code number 3864 E.F.
+The lighthouse is completely automated and it is managed by the Marina Militare, it has the identification code number 3864 E.F.